Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Supplementary materials for Section

 \paragraph{Results with \gptfour.}

-Figure~\ref{fig:exp_counting_gpt_4_turbo} demonstrates the empirical results for the same experiments but with a \gptfour model.
+Figure~\ref{fig:exp_counting_gpt_4_turbo} demonstrates the empirical results for the same experiments but with \gptfour.
 We observe from Figure~\ref{fig:exp_counting_gpt_4_turbo_vary_n} that the latency of one LLM call is insensitive to the input problem size $n$, which is likely because LLM inference of \gptfour is memory-bound for the range of sequence lengths considered in our experiments.
-One potential implication is that, for the LLM-based algorithm with parallel decomposition, the latency with infinite parallelism $p=\infty$ might slightly increase for smaller $m$ and hence larger $k$, due to the random variation of latencies in reality; this is indeed what we observe from Figure~\ref{fig:exp_counting_gpt_4_turbo_vary_m}.
+One potential implication is that the end-to-end latency with infinite parallelism $p=\infty$ might slightly increase for smaller $m$ and hence larger $k$, due to the random variation of latencies in reality; this is indeed what we observe from Figure~\ref{fig:exp_counting_gpt_4_turbo_vary_m}.
 Other than that, the results in Figure~\ref{fig:exp_counting_gpt_4_turbo} are similar to those in Figure~\ref{fig:exp_counting_llama_3_8b}.